TL;DR: Avoid These Interior Budget Mistakes Before Starting Your Home Project

 A quick reference guide for ballpark home interior project estimates based on carpet area.

-Trying to Do Everything at Once (Instead of Prioritising)
+2. Trying to Do Design Every Room at Once

-Not all rooms need the same level of investment.
-But many homeowners overspend because they treat every corner like a “must-do-now” or a “must-do-all” zone.
+One of the biggest home interior planning mistakes is treating every room as equal priority.
+Homeowners overspend because they treat every corner like a “must-do-now” or a “must-do-all” zone.

 Why it causes issues: